प्रतीक्षा करें

 First Documented

-The Siddhas appear in the Rigveda's later hymns and are elaborated extensively in the Mahabharata, where they inhabit the sky between earth and the sun; the Nath tradition's oral lineages, carried through the monasteries of Gorakhpur and the Kangra valley, have preserved their presence in unbroken song for over a thousand years.
+The Siddhas appear in the Rigveda's later hymns and are elaborated extensively in the Mahabharata, where they inhabit the sky between earth and the sun; their most sustained treatment comes in the Puranas, particularly the Vishnu Purana, which catalogs them among the eight categories of supernatural beings attending cosmic order.

 Last Recorded